Interstellar-Network/Interstellar-Book/src/M1_demo_tutorial.md

 `Response<-GCF`: **OCW get the `gcCid` of the generated garbled circuits (ready to be evaluated)**

+> As the purpose of the demo is to illustrate the interaction between the OCWs and the GCF, we will lauch the garbled circuit production manualy using Pallet Interactor.

 ## Step 1: add the master/config verilogfile.v in IPFS